SneakyKenny/tetris_py/README.md

 # tetris_py
-A random tetris made in command line with python
+A random tetris made in command line with python 3.7.1

-Duck optimisation
+run by going in src and executing ./main.py

+#__Duck optimisation__

 modules imported ("requirements"):
   - curses